tomexiskandar/bintang/README.rst

 ---------------------------------------
 Read a dictionary object and create one or more table according different hierarchy paths contained in object.

-:dict_obj: a python dictionary object.
+:dict_obj: a Python dictionary object.
 :tablepaths: a list of paths which contain a list of objects (equivalent to records).

 .. code:: python